adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Scores of each of the four models on city names by continent*|

-This kind of biases does not highligh ones which could not really lead to real-life discriminations, but it could underline geographical differences in the way models were trained.
+This kind of biases does not highligh ones which could really lead to real-life discriminations, but it could underline geographical differences in the way models were trained.
+We could still think that if a NER model is used for an anonymization task, people born in european cities could see the place they were born in unremoved by the algorithm.

 **Conclusion of the geographical named entites**